Wulle91/welovesports/README.md

 ## Testing

-I tested this page in different browsers Chrome, Firefox, Edge.
+I tested this page in different browsers Chrome, Firefox and Edge.

-I confirmed that this project is, looks good and functins on all standard screen sizes using the dectools device toolbar.
+I confirmed that this project is, looks good and functions on all standard screen sizes using the devtools device toolbar.

-I confirmed that the nacigationa, header, locatons, sign up, section and footer are all readable and easy to understand.
+I confirmed that the navigation, header, locations, sign up, section and footer are all readable and easy to understand.

-I confirmed that thr form woeks: requires enteries in every field, will only accept an email in the email field, and the submit button works.
+I confirmed that thr form works: requires entries in every field, will only accept an email in the email field, and the submit button works.

 ### Validator Testing

 - HTML
   - No errors were returned when passing through the official.
-Home, Locations, Join Us respectivly.
+Home, Locations, Join Us, respectivly.
   [W3C validator](https://github.com/Wulle91/welovesports/blob/main/assets/images/w3home.PNG)
   [W3C validator](https://github.com/Wulle91/welovesports/blob/main/assets/images/w3locations.PNG)
   [W3C validator](https://github.com/Wulle91/welovesports/blob/main/assets/images/w3joinus.PNG)